Nintendo 3DS: Camera

 Nintendo 3DS Camera is a built-in photo and video recorder with an integrated media gallery and photo editing functionality.
 The app uses the system's two front-facing cameras to take 3D photos, and the user-facing camera to take regular 2D photos.
-All photographs are taken at a resolution of 640 x 480 px (VGA), or 0.3 megapixels.
+All photographs are taken at a resolution of 640 × 480 px (VGA), or 0.3 megapixels.
 The two perspectives of 3D photographs are stored into two separate files, with JPG and MPO extensions.

 There are various options and filters available when taking photos or recording video.
 There is also a Low-Light option, which is useful when taking photos and recording video in low lighting conditions.
+There is a loud shutter sound that happens when you take photos, which cannot be turned down or off, likely to comply with Japan's mandatory shutter sound.

 On December 7, 2011, a system update added the ability to record 3D video along special recording options, such as the ability to make stop motion animations.
 All recording modes only allow a single video to be up to 10 minutes long.

 Sound

 Nintendo 3DS Sound is a built-in music player and sound recorder.
 Supported filename extensions include MP3 audio with .mp3 and AAC audio with .mp4, .m4a, or .3GP.
 Audio files can be played from an SD card, with visualizations displayed on the upper screen.
 Music can be played while the console is closed, using the system's headphone jack.
 A set of sound manipulation options are available, as well as several audio filters.
 Ten-second voice recordings can also be recorded and edited.
-These can then be shared throughout other applications such as Swapnote.
 There is also a StreetPass function built-into the app, where users exchange song data to make a compatibility chart between them.